 - Clear routes for questions

 This is by no means an exhaustive list; it’s a starter for 5!
-Communication in change management is one of the toughest issues for organisations, but it can be done well if it’s dealt with leaving no room for people to make up their own messages.
+The importance of communication in change management is one of the toughest issues for organisations, but it can be done well if it’s dealt with leaving no room for people to make up their own messages.
 Spare no detail, be authentic and if there is silence use this as an indicator that more communication is needed, it should not be misinterpreted for acceptance.

 What do you consider should be included in a communication plan?
 I would be very interested to hear your views on this subject and learn more about your experience.

-To find out more about how CITI have worked with organisations to develop communication strategies to support effective change please contact us on 01908 283600.
+To find out more about how CITI have worked with organisations to develop the importance of communication in change management please contact us on 01908 283600.